- Docs

 Sync with state-sync

 state-sync is a feature that allows nodes to quickly sync their state by fetching a snapshot of the application state at a specific block height.
 This greatly reduces the time required for node to sync with the network, compared to the default method of replaying all blocks from the genesis block.
-The syncing happens through a snapshot-enabled RPC and from a trusted block height.
+There are two ways for syncing your node with state-sync:

 An advantage of state-sync is that the database is very small in comparison to a fully synced node, therefore using state-sync to resync your node to the network can help keep running costs lower by minimizing storage usage.